moi24py/moi24py/README.md

 - 🌱 I’m currently learning embedded programming
 - 💞️ C, C++, Python, POSIX shell, and Linux OS
 - 📫 You can reach me at moi24py@gmail.com
-- 🏞️ I love coding surrounded by nature
+- 🏞️ I love to code outdoors

 <!---
 moi24py/moi24py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.